-Our goal is to nurture and grow a sustainable and flexible community which is sensitive and connective between one and oneself, between one and his community, and between one and the Earth.
+Our goal is to nurture and grow a sustainable and flexible community that is sensitive and enables meaningful connections between one and oneself, between one and his community, and between one and the Earth.

-Muslala is a greenhouse for initiatives that take place in the space between art, society, and sustainability.
+Muslala is a greenhouse for initiatives that take place at the intersection of art, society, and sustainability.

-We believe art and creativity have the power to make a sustainable change, and we question the role of social art and the artist in the urban space in general and Jerusalem in particular.
+We believe art and creativity have the power to make a sustainable change; we question the role of social art and the artist, both within the urban space in general and Jerusalem in particular.

 Our arms are open and our heart is beating.

 And in different words…

 The Muslala group operates on the premise that the power of art and creativity can alter ways of thinking, and the conduct of both society and the individuals that constitute it.
 The work we do is meant to promote the transformation of Jerusalem into an open and creative society in which every person is enabled to express and fulfill himself or herself.

 We believe the art is the only multi-cultural and international language, and thus must be made accessible; it is a communicative and key tool in establishing effective dialogue between people, groups, communities, and nations.

 “The Terrace: A Rooftop for New Urbanism” is a unique space that was built on the roof of the Clal building, an unconventionally-constructed retail center in the middle of the city that is sometimes referred to as the “white elephant of Jerusalem”.

 The Terrace is a creative lab for sustainable urban revival whose goal is to turn the existing building into a sustainable and thriving mecca.
 We aim…